 - Use the right cord for the location - indoor and outdoor cords are different.

-- Outdoor sockets within 2.5 meters of grade require a ground fault circuit interrupter (GFCI) receptacle.
+- Outdoor receptacles within 2.5 meters of grade require a ground fault circuit interrupter (GFCI) receptacle.

 - Never run cords under rugs where people will walk over them or through doorways or windows where they may become pinched – breakage of pinched wires can cause a fire.